 Who is the audience?

 As an organisation, you will most likely collect data from different groups of people for different reasons.
-Personal data that you collect from on-line customers and your reasons for do so will be completely different to that of your employees, so you will need different privacy notices tailored to each audience.
+Personal data that you collect from online customers and your reasons for doing so will be completely different to that of your employees, so you will need different privacy notices tailored to each audience.

 When should the privacy notice be provided and how?

 There are two scenarios here.
 If you, as the data controller, directly obtain the information from the data subject, you should provide the privacy notice at the time of obtaining that personal data.
 If you have not obtained the information directly from the data subject, if for example you are a third-party supplier and have received the data from your client (the data controller), then you have up to one month from the first communication with the data subject to provide your privacy notice to them.

 Your business sector and the type and quantity of data you are collecting will affect the length and complexity of your privacy notice.
 For example, our privacy notice is relatively simple and short.
 That’s because as a consultancy, we don’t need reams of personal data to help our clients with their job.
 A business, like Tesco, is more complex.
 Although it’s primarily a food retailer, it has many different divisions, such as banking, insurance, mobile telephony, pharmacy, optician and it uses its customer data across these business units to enhance its marketing and cross-sells its various services, consequently, it has a much more complex explanation to make in its privacy notice.
 The health care industry is another complex sector that needs to be extremely vigilant when handling sensitive data – particularly in the current climate when the COVID-19 pandemic has meant more data being shared than ever before – such as track and trace data.

 This complexity can be reduced in the way it is presented.
 Using headings and drop-down menus presents the information in manageable chunks, this is called a layered approach and makes it altogether easier to understand and digest.